devopsbq/nomad-client/README.md

 ### How to use

-Insert on your pom.xmInsert on your pom.xml
+Insert on your pom.xmInsert on your pom.xml:

 ```xml
 <dependency>